denten-books/plain-text/5-surface.md

 [@epstein_electrographic_1961]](images/magnetic-alphabet-epstein.png)

 Advances in magnetic storage found their way into businesses and home offices a decade later.
-In 1964, IBM combined magnetic tape storage with its Selectric line of electric typewriters, some of the first machines to transform a keyboard's mechanical action into binary electric signal.
-For this reason, they served as an input device for a variety of early computing platforms [@eisenberg_word_1992].
-By coupling magnetic tape storage with a keyboard input, the Selectric typewriter became one of the first true word processors.
+In 1964, IBM combined magnetic tape (MT) storage with its Selectric line of electric typewriters (ST), some of the first machines to reliably transform a keyboard's mechanical action into binary electric signal.
-Ephemeral magnetic media enabled the separation of input and output, effectively splintering the sign between sites of storage and projection.

-Built on a simpler architecture than its supercomputer cousins, the MT/ST used a single tape read and write mechanism.
-An advertisement in the American Bar Association Journal, circa 1968, called it the $10,000 typewriter that is "worth every penny."
+Selectrics were used for input in a variety of early computing platforms because of their relative ubiquity [@eisenberg_word_1992].
+In coupling electromagnetic tape storage with keyboard input, the MT/ST became one of the first personal word processors.
+Built on a simpler architecture than its supercomputer cousins, the machine used a single tape read and write mechanism.
+An advertisement in the American Bar Association Journal, circa 1968, called it the $10,000 typewriter, "worth every penny."
 Where typists previously had to stop and erase every mistake, the IBM MT/ST allowed them to "backspace, retype, and keep going."
 The mistake was altered on magnetic tape, "where all typing is recorded and played back correctly at incredible speed" [@association_aba_1966, 998].
-But just as it was with the Mark III, information stored on magnetic tape was invisible to the typist.
-The only way to verify magnetic inscription was to print it out.

-Text's freedom from immutable media, like ink and paper, came at the cost of legibility.
-Though IBM MT/ST encoding retained the underlying structure of a fixed Baconian cypher, the inscription itself was now invisible.
-In addition to being encoded, electric alphabets were written in "magnetic domains" and "polarities," which lay beyond human sense.[^ln2-magnet] The developers of early electronic typewriters recognized the difficulty of matching visible and invisible signs.
-Machine operators had to ensure that input corresponded with stored quantities.
+MT/ST architecture inherited the problem of legibility from its supercomputer
+predecessors: information entered into tape was similarly invisible to the typist.
+In addition to being encoded, electric alphabets were written in "magnetic domains" and "polarities," which lay beyond human sense.[^ln2-magnet] One therefore had to verify input against stored quantities to ensure correspondence.
 But the stored quantity could only be checked by transforming it into yet another inscription.
-Storage could not be directly accessed without specialized instrumentation.
+Verification itself could be prone to error, because storage could not be accessed directly without specialized instruments.[^ln5-witt]

+[^ln5-witt]: Recall Wittgenstein's broken reading machines, which exhibited a similarly recursive problem of verification.
+To check whether someone understood a message one has to resort to another message, and so on.

-Mark III engineers attempted to solve this problem by asking operators to input quantities twice.
+Mark III engineers attempted to solve this problem by asking operators to input quantities several times over.
 Another class of solutions involved making the magnetic mark more apparent.
-For example, Youngquist and Hanes's 1962 "magnetic reader" was presented as a "device for visual observation of magnetic symbols recorded on a magnetic recording medium in tape or sheet form."
+For example, Youngquist and Hanes described their 1962 "magnetic reader" as a "device for visual observation of magnetic symbols recorded on a magnetic recording medium in tape or sheet form."
 Magnetic recording tape, they wrote,